plone/training/anatomy.rst

 Zope Component Architecture (ZCA)
 ---------------------------------

-The `Zope Component Architecture <http://muthukadan.net/docs/zca.html>`_ is a system which allows for application pluggability and complex dispatching based on objects which implement an interface.
-Pyramid uses the ZCA “under the hood” to perform view dispatching and other application configuration tasks.
+The `Zope Component Architecture <http://muthukadan.net/docs/zca.html>`_, which was developed as part of Zope 3, is a system which allows for component pluggability and complex dispatching based on objects which implement an interface (a description of a functionality).
+Pyramid, and independent Python web application server, uses the ZCA “under the hood” to perform view dispatching and other application configuration tasks.

 Pyramid